$6.2 million CAPEX

 The Utah Governor’s Office of Economic Development (GOED) and the Economic Development Corporation of Utah (EDCUtah) today announced QuickBase, Inc. plans to expand its operations in Utah adding 485 jobs and $6.2 million in new state revenue over the next five years.
-The Department of Economic Development of Salt Lake City was instrumental in this successful project coming to fruition.

 “We are excited that QuickBase has selected Utah to open a second location,” Val Hale, executive director of GOED.
 “QuickBase will expand their Utah facility with sales executive, customer success, solution engineering, marketing, software developer and customer care roles.”

 QuickBase is a market leader in the customized application building space, with more than 5,400 customers, serving businesses of all sizes across every industry.
 QuickBase delivers solutions for customers that can streamline processes, track and analyze real-time data and create efficiencies.
 The company, headquartered in Cambridge, MA, was acquired by Vista Equity Partners in April 2019 and currently has 359 employees.

 "Salt Lake City has become a vibrant technology hub with an impressive pool of talent, which made it an obvious choice as we looked for locations for our second office," said Rick Willett, QuickBase CEO.
 "As companies across every industry continue to empower their employees with our application-building platform, we have added enhanced security, mobile access and a visual design tool to QuickBase.
 A second location in Salt Lake City and an increase in our headcount, will help us to further serve our customers across the U.S."